 Easy Holiday Scrubs To Make You Merry And Bright

 In the holiday sugar scrub making process, you can decide how big a batch to make and how many people to divide the batch between.
 This means you can spread the love a little wider without spending extra moolah.
 Homemade holiday sugar scrubs are also a craft versatile enough to make you feel like you can personalize each scrub, or at least a batch.

 These homemade holiday sugar scrub recipes are sure to be a big hit.
 After all, who doesn’t like natural holiday scents?
 There are some wonderful scents out there, and several in particular that make us think of Christmas, winter, warm fires, and happy memories.
 I think Christmas scents are sort of subjective to our family traditions.
 Which Christmas sugar scrub scents say Christmas to you?

 Last of all, sugar scrubs can be stored in various types of containers, such as left over glass jars.
-This allows you to use up spare containers you aren’t utilizing, saving you more money.
-Whatever you store it in can’t be too hard to make look your containers look festive with a bow and a sticker label!
+This allows you to use up spare containers you weren’t utilizing and saves you more even money.
+It is simple to make look your containers look festive with a bow and a sticker label!

 1. Gingerbread Sugar Scrub

 This is such a feel good scent.
 Gingerbread is a warm, yummy smell.
 I wouldn’t mind smelling like a batch of gingerbread cookies, not in the least.

 Did you know that gingerbread actually has a long history?
 It’s uses can be traced back to the Middle East, where ancient Greeks and Egyptians made use of gingerbread for ceremonial purposes.
 It wasn’t until the spices made it to England that the term gingerbread began to look like what we know today.
 In fact, Queen Elizabeth I is credited as to having made the first gingerbread man, to delight visiting nobility.
 Who knew she baked?
 LOL.